sanity-io/sanity-plugin-form-toolkit/README.md

 ## HubSpot

-The Mailchimp integration fetches all forms in a HubSpot project and syncs the ID for the selected form.
+The HubSpot integration fetches all forms in a HubSpot project and adds them as options in a selectable list.

 ### Usage